What Your Clients Need to Know About Incorporating Their Businesses

 About Deborah Sweeney

 Deborah Sweeney is the CEO of MyCorporation.com.
 MyCorporation is a leader in online legal filing services for entrepreneurs and businesses, providing start-up bundles that include corporation and LLC formation, registered agent, DBA, and trademark and copyright filing services.
 MyCorporation does all the work, making the business formation and maintenance quick and painless, so business owners can focus on what they do best.
-Follow her on Google+ and on Twitter @mycorporation.
+Follow her on Twitter @mycorporation.